 Another related line of work is robust scheduling.
 Whereas the phrase was used in seminal work by Leon et al. (1994) and by Daniels and Kouvelis (1995), robust scheduling does not have a standard definition.
 Some papers associate robust scheduling with "predictability" but then have difficulty quantifying what that means and often end up using surrogate measures (Leon et al., 1994; Mehta and Uzsoy, 1999).
-Daniels and Carillo (1997) extended the notion of robustness and defined $\beta$ -robustness as maximizing the probability that the performance measure will be at least as good as a given target; that is akin to satisfying chance constraints.
+Daniels and Carillo (1997) extended the notion of robustness and defined β -robustness as maximizing the probability that the performance measure will be at least as good as a given target; that is akin to satisfying chance constraints.
 (Compare to Corollary 6.1, originally proved by Banerjee 1965.)
-Other papers associate robust scheduling with insulating the schedule from disruptions, so their work is perhaps more appropriately classified as belonging to the literature on reactive scheduling (Mehta and Uzsoy, 1998, and Bollapragada and Sadeh, 2004).
+We discuss their main result-a flawed complexity proof-in detail later.
+Other papers associate robust scheduling with insulating the schedule from disruptions, so their work is perhaps more appropriately classified as belonging to the literature on reactive scheduling (Mehta and Uzsov, 1998, and Bollapragada and Sadeh, 2004).
 Still other papers, such as those stimulated by Daniels and Kouvelis (1995), use a definition of robustness that adopts the minimax regret criterion from decision theory (i.e., minimizing the difference between the realized outcome and the best outcome that could have been achieved with hindsight).
 This definition does not use probability distributions, so it does not lead to stochastic scheduling problems of the type we address.
+(However, in Chapter 6 we discuss minimax regret in some detail.
+Our position is that it fails to deliver true robustness.
+See also Research Notes for Chapter 6.)
 Another common assumption we make is that all necessary decisions are made in advance.
 This process is sometimes called off-line scheduling, or predictive scheduling, as distinguished from reactive scheduling.
 At the risk of confusing off-line scheduling with problems where all jobs are released at time zero, it may also be called static, because the sequence itself is static rather than subject to dynamic changes.
 To keep our focus manageable, we limit our scope to predictive scheduling with stochastic processing times.
 In this approach, the complete schedule is determined at time zero, before the realizations of any processing times are known, but the complete schedule may call for releasing a job at some future date.
 Predictive scheduling is often preferred to dispatching in practice because it increases predictability in an uncertain environment.
 Finally, even if dynamic sequencing changes are desirable, it is usually beneficial to at least start with a good predictive schedule that serves as a basis for dynamic change.
 Having said that, recent surveys of scheduling-related research that lies beyond our definition of pure stochastic scheduling may be found in Aytug et al. (2005), Black et al. (2006), Herroelen and Leus (2005), and Kouvelis and Yu (1997).